-Many people are intrigued by what it is that chefs do on a daily basis.
+Many people have asked me: what does a pastry chef do?
 I thought it might be interesting, or at least eye opening, to write an hour by hour account of what goes on from the moment I hit the door until the moment I clock out.
-I come in early, at 7:00am and our pastry cook.
-Lucia, comes in at 10:00am on Tuesdays and Wednesdays to help with all the prep.
+I come in early, at 7:00am and our pastry cook, Lucia, comes in at 10:00 am on Tuesdays and Wednesdays to help with all the prep.
 We are closed on Saturdays and Sundays, so we run everything out on Saturday nights.
 As a result, there is always a lot to do on Tuesdays.

 - I am responsible for making the spiced caramel popcorn that we give away as a bar snack.